is Less than Full Time (LTFT) Training?

 15/100 * LTFT %

-Please contact your PSO if you require any further information on how this works.
+contact your PSO if you require any further clarification on how this works.

 Attending Mandatory Weekly Teaching